farmanali6349/my-first-git-clone/README.md

-# My First Git Clone
+# MY FIRST GET CLONE

 This is just a dummy repo to learn git and github.
 Nothing special to explore.
 Some Modification.